ZahoreczTibor/product_management/README.md

-# My product management learning path
+# My product management learning path | The content is not related to any company, it is entirely the end product of learning projects |

 ## Product Manager program
 Product Managers are responsible for designing and delivering a profitable product or feature into the market.
 In this program, you will learn to define product strategy and KPIs based on market analysis, pitch a product vision to get stakeholder buy-in, and design a user-centered prototype that adheres to engineering constraints.
 Then, you will develop an execution timeline that handles competing priorities, communicate a product roadmap that builds consensus amongst internal stakeholders, and create a comprehensive go-to-market plan based on product KPIs.
 Finally, you will build tests to enhance product features based on market data.